civilKaos82/sql-voting-results-retrieving-data-challenge/README.md

 5. What are the first and last names of the female voters who voted for Rep. Marcia Fudge?

-6. Which Congress member received the most votes?
-List their name and a count of their votes.
-Who were the people that voted for that politician?
-List their names, gender and party.
+6. What are the ids and names of the politicians for which Lizzie Rath voted?

 7. How many votes were received by Congress members whose communication grade average was less than 9 (this number can be found in the `grade_current` field)?
 List their name, location, grade since 1996, and the vote count.